Dave’s Stage 1B Neuroendocrine Non-Small Cell Lung Cancer Story

 I remember when I finally got outside, it was awesome because it was spring, and my neighbors saw me walking down the street.
 They were like, “Dave, how are you doing?”
 I had literally not been out of the house for a long time.

 Everybody copes differently with getting through it, but I believe in a positive attitude.
 I believe that helps in the recovery in whatever treatment you’re getting.

 The importance of taking care of the caregiver

 The patient is locked in many times in the treatment and just trying to get themselves emotionally ready.
-My experience was my wife as a caregiver, she did everything.
+My experience was my wife as a caregiver did everything.

-We had three little kids.
-She was feeding them, getting them to school, doing the single-parent work that was just thrust upon her, worrying about me, as I would if she was in that situation.
+We had 3 little kids.
+She was feeding them, getting them to school, doing the single-parent work that was just thrust upon her, and worrying about me, as I would if she was in that situation.

 Emotionally, it’s so hard.
 She was sitting in the patient lounge during my surgery.
 Thankfully, she had a friend go with her to visit because she was an emotional wreck.